Monday, 7 July 2025

 Of course these are generalisations, ones that the man himself would be quick to deny, but they are also truths, in the real sense of the word, and deserve qualification.

-There is more to than this, a deeper and more personal story which I hope the family can explain more clearly.
+There is more to him than this, a deeper and more personal story which I hope the family can explain more clearly.
 As always, I believe it began in Norman Laurence Coleman's early years.

 Dad was a true child of the Depression.
 Born in 1930, the eldest child of a family that genuinely had it tough, he knew what it took to survive on very little.
 There were no government subsidies for rent or low-income payments back then.
 A man out of work had to hit the road to find work, and there were lots of men on the road.
-Dad saw how his mother ( a tower of strength if there ever was), could stretch resources to feed a growing family, as younger brothers and sisters were added to the brood in the next few years.
+Dad saw how his mother (a tower of strength if there ever was), could stretch resources to feed a growing family, as younger brothers and sisters were added to the brood in the next few years.
 He also realised that as the eldest, a level of responsibility lay across his broadening shoulders, and it became heavier as he grew.
 He never shirked that load, and took it seriously all of his life, often at great cost to himself.
 Yet I never heard him complain.
 Not until the very end.
 But that's another story.

 Our parents were not gourmet chefs.
 Not even close.
 The food in our family was basic, solid English style fare of the sort that had fed generations of British immigrants to Australia for generations.
 Salt and tomato sauce were probably the most common condiments in our house, with Worcestershire sauce and pepper getting an honourable mention, particularly on eggs.
 Dad also had a fondness for Barbecue sauce, but only on specific things.
 The thought of chilli, turmeric, Chinese Five Spice, or other exotics would not have crossed my parents' minds.
 They had nothing against herbs and spices, they simply didn't have the experience of ever using them.
 You don't miss the things you have never had.